trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 4.	**Wind Speed(wind-spd)**: mean of the speed of wind over an hour, measured in meters per second.
 5.	**Atmospheric Pressure(atmos_press)**: mean of atmospheric pressure over an hour, measured in atm.

-For each of these sensors used, metadata containing the featuresof the sensors (location, height above sea level...) was collected, you can find the details [here]( zindi.africa/competitions/airqo-ugandan-air-quality-forecast-challenge/data).
+For each of these sensors used, metadata containing the featuresof the sensors (location, height above sea level...) was collected.
+You can find the details [here]( zindi.africa/competitions/airqo-ugandan-air-quality-forecast-challenge/data).

 ## Data Ingest
 Data ingestion is a process of moving data from one or more sources to a destination for instance a database where it can be stored and further analyzed.
 In this use case, we need to collect the data from the sensors and stored them in a data storage.
 We will be using Azure data storage container to store the data.